becky-yu02/Assignment-4-User-Login/README.md

 ![login](screenshots/login.png)

-`login_fail` - An error message is shown when login is unsuccessful. `Add New Reservation` is still not available, and reservations are not visible.
+`login_fail.png` - An error message is shown when login is unsuccessful. `Add New Reservation` is still not available, and reservations are not visible.

 ![login_fail](screenshots/login_fail.png)